hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 5 3 3 3 3 1 4 1 5
-Weapons/Armour: Verminkin may be armed with weapons and armour chosen from the Skaven Henchmen Equipment list.
+Weapons/Armor: Verminkin may be armed with weapons and armor chosen from the Skaven Henchmen Equipment list.

 Giant rats